British Parliament Hosts First Pre-Navratri Awards Ceremony with Shri Rajrajeshwar Guruji and Other Distinguished Members - www.lokmattimes.com

 British Parliament Hosts First Pre-Navratri Awards Ceremony with Shri Rajrajeshwar Guruji and Other Distinguished Members

-PNN London [UK], September 4: On Monday, September 2nd, following the Summer recess of the British Parliament, a remarkable ...
+London [UK], September 3: On Monday, September 2nd, following the Summer recess of the British Parliament, a remarkable event ...

 The highlight of the event was the second Sanskar TV Award ceremony, held at the historic Parliament of London.
 The atmosphere was filled with enthusiasm as Pandit Gaurangi Gauri Ji, hailing from the illustrious lineage of Ayodhya, was honored with the prestigious award.
 A disciple of the revered Shrimad Jagadguru Vasudevacharya Swami Vidyabhaskar Ji Maharaj, Pandit Gaurangi Gauri Ji's achievements were celebrated in the esteemed company of MP Bob Blackman and Shri Rajarajeshwar Guruji, the founder and spiritual leader.